-- IBM Content Foundation is a fully functional content repository with enterprise-grade security, designed to capture, store, organize and access all types of business information.
+- IBM Content Foundation.
+This fully functional content repository with enterprise-grade security is designed to capture, store, organize and access business information.
 Users can access team spaces to collaborate on projects.
 Content Foundation supports basic enterprise search capabilities.
-Organizations can deploy the platform on premises, in the cloud or a hybrid environment.
+Organizations can deploy the platform on premises, in the cloud or hybrid environment.

-- IBM FileNet Content Manager features tools for content lifecycle management, transactional content processing and content consolidation across the enterprise.
+- IBM FileNet Content Manager.
+FileNet features tools for content lifecycle management, transactional content processing and content consolidation across the enterprise.
 It includes library services and other document management capabilities.
 FileNet features compliance and governance tools for records management and APIs for content-centric application development.

-- IBM Business Automation Workflow takes advantage of the company's expertise in business process management (BPM) and case management.
+- IBM Business Automation Workflow.
+This offering takes advantage of the company's business process management (BPM) and case management expertise.
 It enables customers to analyze content and route business documents through predefined steps in a business process.
 The software then stores the complete case within one of the repositories, with full audit controls.

-Cloud Pak leverages the content managed within these repositories to deliver high-value business applications such as straight-through processing and automated document approvals.
-Moreover, Cloud Pak can add intelligence to these applications by utilizing AI/ML services, based on IBM Watson, for content classification, data extraction and image recognition.
+Cloud Pak uses the content managed within these repositories to deliver high-value business applications, such as straight-through processing and automated document approvals.
+Moreover, Cloud Pak can add intelligence to these applications by utilizing AI/ML services based on IBM Watson for content classification, data extraction and image recognition.